rentalita/django-collector/README.md

  * `COLLECTOR_SEND_EMAIL`

    True or False.
 Default is False.
 Requires a working MTA.
+When True, Django Collector will send an email with instructions on how to delete the email address.
+This is as simple as clicking on a link in the email.

  * `COLLECTOR_FROM_EMAIL`

    Default is the empty string.
+This email address will be used in the
-For example "webmaster@example.com".
+   From: field.
+For example `webmaster@example.com`.

+#### TEMPLATE SETTINGS

+ Each template may be localized. `%s` will be replaced by the user's preferred language, e.g. `es`.

+ For example, in settings.py:

+    LANGUAGE_CODE = 'en'

+    _ = lambda x: x

+    LANGUAGES = (
+        ('en', _(u'English')),
+        ('es', _(u'Español')),
+    )

+ means that English and Español are supported.
+English is the default.
+Users that request other languages will get English.

  * `COLLECTOR_SUBJECT_TEMPLATE`

-   Default is 'collector-subject.tmpl.%s'.
+   Default is `collector-subject.tmpl.%s`.

  * `COLLECTOR_MESSAGE_TEMPLATE`

-   Default is 'collector-message.tmpl.%s'.
+   Default is `collector-message.tmpl.%s`.

  * `COLLECTOR_DELETED_TEMPLATE`

-   Default is 'collector-deleted.tmpl.%s'.
+   Default is `collector-deleted.tmpl.%s`.
+This template will be displayed when the user deletes her email address by clicking the link in the email sent to her.

  * `COLLECTOR_BLOB404_TEMPLATE`

-   Default is 'collector-blob404.tmpl.%s'.
+   Default is `collector-blob404.tmpl.%s`.
+This template will be displayed when the user attempts to delete an email address that has already been deleted.

 ## TEMPLATE VARIABLES